lucasgcb/UnoStick/README.md

  3 - Acquire Microchip's [FLIP](http://www.microchip.com/Developmenttools/ProductDetails/FLIP) , or dfu-programmer for erasing and programming the ATmega16U2

- 4 - With your DFU programmer, Program the ATmega16U2 with [Joystickzao.hex](https://github.com/lucasgcb/UnoStick/blob/master/Firmware/Stickzao/ExemploKB/Release/Joystickzao.hex)
+ 4 - With your DFU programmer, Erase and Flash the ATmega16U2 with [Joystickzao.hex](https://github.com/lucasgcb/UnoStick/blob/master/Firmware/Stickzao/ExemploKB/Release/Joystickzao.hex)

  5 - Power Cycle the whole thing by unplugging, waiting, and replugging the USB cable.